 What does rose gold look like?
 Rose gold encompasses the whole family of red, rose and pink gold shades.
-It’s a lustrous pinkish metal, like in this rose gold halo engagement ring.
+It’s a lustrous pinkish metal, like in this rose gold halo engagement ring from James Allen.

 Does rose gold tarnish?
 Rose gold doesn’t tarnish.
 But just like any color gold, rose gold jewelry needs to be polished and cleaned regularly.

 The pros of rose gold include that it’s:

 The cons of rose gold include that it:

 To learn more about the differences between types of gold, contact us.